 |

-hundred years old, the average age of today's population is only 31.6
+over three hundred years old, the average age of today's population

-years.
+is only 31.6 years.
 It is a city of youth and students.
-There are 36 institutes and
+There are

-school in the city.
-In 1949 the East-Siberian branch of the Russian
+pupils attend school in the city.
+In 1949 the East-Siberian branch

-Academy of Science founded 9 research institutions and a regional
+of the Russian Academy of Science founded 9 research institutions

-switched on at the entrances of five theatres.
-There are 15 cinemas and
+are switched on at the entrances of five theatres.
+There are 15

-in mind that the coldest month is January(-20.9 C) and the hottest
+the coldest month is January(-20.9 C) and the hottest month is July

-cordiality of our ancient city always radiates the warmth and the light
+of our ancient city always radiates the warmth and the light of

 |